New Zealand suspends extradition treaty with Hong Kong | Taiwan News

-New Zealand relies on China as its largest trading partner and in the past has often tried to avoid direct political confrontation.
-China each year buys billions of dollars worth of New Zealand's agricultural goods, including its lucrative milk powder which is used in infant formula.
+China is New Zealand's biggest trade partner and in the past Wellington has often tried to avoid direct political confrontation with Beijing.

-But Foreign Minister Winston Peters said the new law went against commitments China had made to the international community.
+But New Zealand's Foreign Minister Winston Peters said the new Hong Kong law went against commitments China had made to the international community.

 "New Zealand can no longer trust that Hong Kong's criminal justice system is sufficiently independent from China," Peters said in a statement.